Summation formulae for quadrics: Introduction

-is the usual Schwartz space, where $\infty$ is the set of infinite places of $F.$ We have suppressed the orthogonal group in the Weil representation because it plays no role at the moment.
+as usual.
+We have suppressed the orthogonal group in the Weil representation because it plays no role at the moment (but see the discussion below Theorem \ref{thm:minimal}).
+We have an action